shuix007/Deep-Citation/README.md

 python main.py --dataset acl-scicite-kim --lambdas 1-0.1-0.1 --data_dir Data/ --workspace Workspace/wksp --lm scibert
 ```

 where datasets and the corresponding lambda values are concatenated using "-".
-The first dataset is the primary one while the others are the auxiliary dataset.
+The first dataset is the primary one while the others are the auxiliary datasets.
 Validation and Test F1 are evaluated on the primary dataset.

-To compute the value of lambda, run
+To compute the value of lambda using our TRL method, run

 ```
 python trl.py --primary_dataset acl --auxiliary_dataset scicite --lm scibert --workspace Workspace/trl_wksp